Purpose of the Capstone

 - Research Project: A concept to completion research project that results in a research paper ready for submission to an academic conference or journal.
 This option is recommended for students interested in attending graduate school.

-- Creative Project: A large creative project that both stretches and strengthens a student’s production-based skills, while providing a solid piece of work to display a student’s ability to do production work from concept to completion.
-This option is recommended for students interested in production-based work after graduation and should be included in a final ePortfolio.
+- Media Content Creation Project: A large creative project that both stretches and strengthens a student’s production-based skills, while providing a solid piece of work to display a student’s ability to do media production work from concept to completion.
+This option is recommended for Emerging Media students interested in production-based work after graduation and should be included in a final ePortfolio.

 Follow the steps below to enroll in a capstone.